Ford Racing (video game)

 Ford Racing is a racing video game published by Empire Interactive for Windows and the PlayStation video game console.
 The computer version was developed by Elite Systems and released on November 2, 2000, while the PlayStation version was developed by Toolbox Design and released on January 29, 2001.

 It was the first game in the Ford Racing video game series, and received mixed reviews.
 Ford Racing was released as a downloadable PS one Classic game on the PlayStation Store in May 2009, allowing it to be played on the PlayStation 3 and PlayStation Portable.

 Gameplay

-The computer version of Ford Racing features 12 different Ford vehicles and 10 race tracks, while the PlayStation version has 11 vehicles and eight tracks.
+The PC version of Ford Racing features 12 different Ford vehicles and 10 race tracks, while the PlayStation version has 11 vehicles and eight tracks.
 None of the tracks are based on real locations.
 The player begins the game with a Ford Ka, while other vehicles are unlocked as the player progresses through the game.
 Two models exist for each vehicle for the years of 1997 to 2000, for a total of eight different versions of each vehicle.

-In the game's Career mode, the player must win races to receive prize money, which can then be used to upgrade vehicles.
-After a race, the player may choose to watch a replay, which can be viewed from different camera angles.
+In "Career Mode", the player must win races to receive prize money, which can then be used to upgrade vehicles.
+After each race, there is an optional action replay, which can be viewed from different camera angles.
 The PlayStation version includes a multiplayer option, which is absent in the PC version.